Reviem0/CompSci-Notes/Networks and Security/Network Layer/Link Layer.md

 		- Used in technologies like WiFi
 	- Acknowledged, Connection-oriented (e.g. satellite links)
 		- For long-delay, unreliable links (e.g., satellite).
+- Error Detection:
+	- **Parity Bit**: Simplest method; checks if the number of 1s is even or odd.
+Doesn't catch all errors.
+    - **Cyclic Redundancy Check (CRC)**: A more robust method.
+The result is stored in the frame's "checksum" field.
+Calculated by both sender and receiver; results are compared.
+Checksums can also occur at other layers (e.g., IPv4 has one, IPv6 does not).

 # Key Concepts